 Each cottage has a kitchenette with its own stove top and refrigerator.
 Students are provided with dairy pots, pans and dishes.

 Michlalah is open from when the students arrive in Elul until they depart in June, without exception.
 Meals are provided whenever school is in session.
 Students can receive Shabbos meals when school is in session.

 There is a nightly curfew for which students sign in.
-Students must sign out for Shabbos, with family name, address and home phone telephone number of their hosts.
+Students must sign out for Shabbos, with family name, address and land-line telephone number of their hosts.

-Michlalah’s campus is walled and fenced and as round-the –clock security guards.
+Michlalah’s campus is walled and fenced with round-the –clock security guards.
 Students are given appropriate direction regarding travel and off-limit areas according to the situation.
 Text messaging keeps them informed of any emergencies.
 Parents are e-mailed according to need.

 Mrs. Judy Steinberger